imranali4/OPENWEBUI_STACK/README.md

     ```bash
     docker compose down
     ```
-    This will stop and remove the containers and networks. **Your data (e.g., Open WebUI database, SearXNG data, n8n workflows) stored in Docker volumes will be preserved.**
+    This will stop and remove the containers and networks. **Your data (e.g., Open WebUI database, SearXNG data, n8n workflows, ComfyUI output) stored in Docker volumes and bind mounts will be preserved.**

-### Step 6: Clean Up (Optional: Delete all data and images)
+### Step 7: Clean Up (Optional: Delete all data and images)

 If you want to completely remove all data, containers, networks, and locally built images, use this command: